-We use total marrow irradiation (TMI) for patients undergoing stem cell transplantation for the treatment of blood and bone marrow cancers, such as leukemia, lymphoma and multiple myeloma.
+We may use total marrow irradiation (TMI) for patients undergoing stem cell transplantation for the treatment of blood and bone marrow cancers, such as leukemia, lymphoma and multiple myeloma.

 Using TomoTherapy®, TMI targets the radiation dosage to the skeletal bone structure, helping to improve recovery time and reduce radiation exposure to healthy organs.

-When used before a stem cell transplant, TMI can help the body make room for new, healthy bone marrow cells and help prevent the body’s rejection of the donated stem cells.
+When used before a stem cell transplant, TMI can help the body make room for new, healthy bone marrow cells and may help prevent the body’s rejection of the donated stem cells.